technologychannel/OpenSyllabus/python.md

 - Scope in Python
 - Math in Python
 - Slice Function in Python
 - 3 Practical Projects

-### Python Collection
-- List in Python
-- Tuple in Python
-- Set in Python
-- Dictionary in Python
-- List Comprehension in Python
-- Dictionary Comprehension in Python
-- 3 Practical Projects

 ### Python OOP